AFCON 2025: CAF Sends Message to NFF, Super Eagles Ahead of Semifinal vs Morocco

 The win not only booked Nigeria a semifinal showdown with hosts Morocco, but it also confirmed the Super Eagles as one of the tournament’s most dangerous teams so far.

-CAF sends message to Nigeria
+CAF reacts to Nigeria reaching AFCON semis

 Read also

-"Semi-Finalists | Nigeria .
+"Semi-Finalists | Nigeria.
 The Super Eagles are into the final four of the #TotalEnergiesAFCON2025! 🌟"

 The message served as both recognition and a subtle reminder of what lies ahead.